The West Coast

 What you should know

 Mobile coverage is touchy at the best of times, with Telstra the only reliable network provider on the West Coast.
 Internet is slower and NBN is kid-friendly in 2018.
-If your phone slows its normal, particular on peak days such as the weekend or when there are major events.
-Many business and accommodations offer free WiFi.
+If your phone slows it's normal, particular on peak days such as the weekend or when there are major events.
+Many businesses and accommodations offer free WiFi.

 All petrol stations offer a card 'self-serve' service, where you place your bank/credit card into the machine, pay for the amount of fuel you wish and once approved, the browser will unlock and release your fuel.
 RACT United cards can be used in Zeehan.
 This is great for those travelling into the area late or departing early in the morning.